pwall567/kjson-joda-time/README.md

 replaced.

-The `kjson-joda-time` library provides custom serialization and deserialization classes to allow the use of the [`kjson`](https://github.com/pwall567/kjson) with applications that still use the Joda Time classes.
+The `kjson-joda-time` library provides custom serialization and deserialization classes to allow the use of the [`kjson`](https://github.com/pwall567/kjson) library with applications that still use the Joda Time classes.

 ## Quick Start